microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/configstorage.png)

-Next, select the subscription you're using for this workshop as well as the storage account in the resource group with your ID that was created to be used with Advanced data security (should be *sql* + *a random string of letters and numbers*).
+Next, select the subscription you're using for this workshop as well as the storage account in the resource group with your ID that was created in Module 02 when you selected the Advanced Data Security Free Trial (should be *sql* + *a random string of letters and numbers*).
 In this storage account, auditing logs will be saved as a collection of blob files within a container named **sqldbauditlogs**.

 You also have options for the number of days you want to retain data.
 The default, **0**, means to retain data forever.
 You can change this to something else, if you want to cut back on the storage that may be generated and charged here.
 For this exercise, input **7**.